lkzhao/UIComponent/Sources/UIComponent/Documentation.docc/UIComponent.md

 UIComponent is a declarative and modern framework to build user interfaces with UIKit.
 With the power of `@resultBuilder` and `@dynamicMemberLookup`, your UIKit interface can be easily constructed with a syntax similar to SwiftUI.
 UIComponent also embraces unidirectional data flow instead of two way binding, and offers great performance and optimization opportunities.

+In version 5.0, UIComponent can also easily render SwiftUI View alongside UIViews and other components.

 ### Getting Started

 @Links(visualStyle: detailedGrid) {